covanalytics/crimes_hotspots/readme.md

     such as new, intensifying, diminishing, and sporadic hot and cold spots

--   Optimal Hot Spot Analysis – aggregates reported crimes into weighted features to yield optimal hot spot results.
+-   Optimized Hot Spot Analysis – aggregates reported crimes into weighted features to yield optimal hot spot results.

 ![](images/arcgis_online_pdf.PNG)